-I stumbled across the seemingly ‘modern’ concept of Lasqueti Island via The Mind Unleashed – an island just on the west coast of Canada where people live completely off the land, surrounded by nothing but water, and with no electricity for modern cons bar that which they generate through wholly natural and sustainable means.
+I stumbled across the seemingly ‘modern’ concept of Lasqueti Island via The Mind Unleashed.
+Located just off the west coast of Canada, the Lasqueti people live completely off the land, surrounded by nothing but water, and with no electricity for modern cons bar that which they generate through wholly natural and sustainable means.
+This is Lasqueti island from above:

 The people of Lasqueti live out what seems an enviously blissful and simple life, on an island that is barely 12 miles long and 3 miles wide, ‘about the same size and shape as Manhattan’.

 Let’s just take a minute to take this in folks.
-This is where they are:
+This is where they are in Canada:

 And this is where they are on a global scale: